OakesLab/AFT-Alignment_by_Fourier_Transform/README.md

 Algorithms to calculate fibre alignment from biological images can be found in this repository.
 Please refer to the documentation below for further information.

-This analysis was produced for [Cetera et al. Nat Commun 2014; 5:1-12](http://www.ncbi.nlm.nih.gov/pubmed/25413675).
+This analysis was produced for [Cetera et al. Nat Commun 2014; 5:1-12](http://www.ncbi.nlm.nih.gov/pubmed/25413675) - see release.
 A methods paper is currently in preparation, link and citation will be added in due course.

+## Usage
+Download the repository on your local machine.
+For MATLAB implementation, set the Current Folder to the downloaded repo, open the required script and hit Run.

 ## FFTAlignment_batch.m
 This routine uses a vector field of alignment directions using small sub-windows in the real space image to calculate an alignment order parameter.
 It calls the functions `FFTAlignment.m`, `user_input.m` and `periodic_decomposition.m`.
-  * _Input_: a folder containing grayscale images in .tif format
+  * _Input_: a folder containing grayscale images in .tif format (white signal over black background)
   * _Output_: an array containing an alignment order parameter averaged across each image; analysis parameters; input images overlaid with angle vector field (optional)
   * _Parameters_:
     * `Window size [px]` = Size of the sub-windows in pixel